terraform-ibm-modules/terraform-ibm-rhel-ai/solutions/rhelai_vpc/README.md

 ## Overview

-The DA provides RHEL AI instance on IBM Cloud and serves a fine-tuned model as a service with a public end point or a private endpoint.
+The architecture provides a RHEL AI instance on IBM Cloud and serves a fine-tuned model as a service with a public end point or a private endpoint.
 The RHEL AI instance serves a vLLM model using instruct lab.

+### Objective
+The objective is to provide a "Quick Start" solution  for users to be able to deploy the RHEL AI instance and validate, test the fine-tuned models on IBM Cloud.
+The architecture is intended for

+- Accelerating the validation and testing of fine tuned models on IBM Cloud RHEL AI instance
+- Enable users to bring in their fine tuned model solutions in a secure environment and create demos
+- Provide inferencing of the fine tuned models through vLLM API interface

+### Details

-The "Quick Start" solution  inside the DA have modules to perform IaaC and run Ansible scripts on IBM Cloud.
-The DA provisions a floating IP to RHEL AI VSI Instance depending if only the user requests a public endpoint otherwise keeps only the private end point.
+The Deployable Architecture (DA) have different modules to perform IaaC and run Ansible scripts on IBM Cloud.

 The modules used are -